GeekInTheNorth/GeekInTheNorth.github.io/_posts/2026-05-01-creating-my-first-custom-gpt.md

 - Limiting the number of results shown so a reply doesn't turn into a list dump.

 That last one is a recurring theme.
 Left alone, an LLM happily returns everything an API gives it.
 A few sentences of "show no more than three to five tracks" or "highlight one or two events" makes the difference between a useful assistant and a wall of text.

-If you'd rather not maintain the instructions and schema as separate documents, GPT Builder is a perfectly reasonable starting point.
-You can always switch to the Configure tab afterwards and edit by hand.

 ## The Configure Screen